 Safety & Work Culture

-In an apples to apples comparison, dairy work has a strong safety record.
+In an apples-to-apples comparison, dairy work has a strong safety record.
 Labor and Industries rates show that work on dairy farms compares favorably to other live animal agriculture.
-The most conventional measure of this is the Washington State Department of L & I’s premium base rate:

 A reflection of core values that prioritize people ahead of business, NDA member farms are deeply committed to the safety of their dairy employees.